New England Journal of Medicine December 04, 2008

 Key Findings

-1. The primary composite endpoint of all-cause mortality or cardiovascular hospitalization occurred in 742 patients (36%) in the irbesartan group and 763 patients (37%) in the placebo group.
+1. During a mean follow-up of 49.5 months, the primary composite outcome of death from any cause or hospitalization for a cardiovascular cause occurred in 742 patients (36%) in the irbesartan group and 763 patients (37%) in the placebo group.

 Study Design